pranavpeter2050/community/README.md

 2. Create `index.js` file inside `backend` folder.
 This will be used to store all of our backend code.
 3. We are using `express` as backend or to built our backend.
 Express is very handy for creating APIs.
 Install Express by running `npm install express --save`.
 4. Run the app with the following command: `node app.js` (Replace the *app.js* name with the name of the respective file, in our case *index.js*).
+5. We will have to stop the express-server and start it again every time we make changes in the `index.js` file.
+To solve this we use **nodemon** npm package.
+To install nodemon, run `npm install -g nodemon`.
+Read related docs [here](https://github.com/remy/nodemon#nodemon).
+6. To start the express-server using nodemon, run `nodemon index.js`.
+To avoid writing the command, we define a script in `package.json` file, called `start`.
+See `package.json: line 7`.
+We can now start the express-server by running `npm start` instead of `nodemon index.js`.

 ## Interesting